touchlab/Stately/README.md

 ## stately-iso-collections

 This is a set of mutable collections implemented with `IsolateState`.
+The set currently includes a MutableSet, MutableList, and MutableMap.

-Because `IsolateState` allows you to use standard mutable classes, we can wrap standard collections relatively easily, but because it's easy, creating a complete set of collections is of limited value.
-You can wrap mutable state yourself and implement whatever methods you need.
+`IsolateState` is quite flexible, so implementing a large collections module is of limited value as you can easily wrap mutable state and implement other data structures on your own.
+Use these collections as a quide.

-***This module is still being defined, and new collection types will be added over time.
-Feedback appreciated.***

 ### Config